cloudcalvin/tinyleaf/README.md

-# GreenhouseCalc - Calculate the Vapor Pressure Defizit for greenhouses
+# TinyLeaf - A library for greenhouse related calculations

-Every single time that I code something around my greenhouse I am searching for a formula to calcute the Vapor Pressure Defizit.

-Ok, so this is the library for it - simple and easy to use.
+This library assists you in calculating greenhouse related topics.
+TinyLeaf was originally named `GreenhouseCalc` but after the first day several new functions were added, the documentation was ported to doxygen, more examples were added.

+Calculations around greenhouses can be a tricky thing and require some math and thermodynamic concpets behind it.
+Every single time I was looking up the different formula for calculating dewpoints, vapor pressure deficits, etc. This libary combines all the various functions that I've used over the recent month into a single and resuable library.

+And for those who struggle to convert units - this library will assist you with it, too.

 # Example

-    #include <GreenhouseCalc.h>
+    #include <TinyLeaf.h>

-    GreenhouseCalc green;
+    TinyLeaf leaf;

     void setup() {
         Serial.begin(9600);
         float temperature = 22.01;  // Temperature inside the greenhouse
         float humidity = 58.17;     // Humidity inside the greenhouse
-        float vpd = green.VaporPressureDeficit(temperature, humidity);
+        float vpd = leaf.VPD(temperature, humidity);
         Serial.print("Calculated VPD: ");
         Serial.println(vpd);
     }